awsdocs/amazon-sagemaker-developer-guide/doc_source/API_UpdateEndpointWeightsAndCapacities.md

 # UpdateEndpointWeightsAndCapacities<a name="API_UpdateEndpointWeightsAndCapacities"></a>

-Updates variant weight, capacity, or both of one or more variants associated with an endpoint\.
-This operation updates weight, capacity, or both for the previously provisioned endpoint\.
+Updates variant weight of one or more variants associated with an existing endpoint, or capacity of one variant associated with an existing endpoint\.
 When it receives the request, Amazon SageMaker sets the endpoint status to `Updating`\.
 After updating the endpoint, it sets the status to `InService`\.
 To check the status of an endpoint, use the [DescribeEndpoint](http://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeEndpoint.html) API\.

 ## Request Syntax<a name="API_UpdateEndpointWeightsAndCapacities_RequestSyntax"></a>